 The Company grants stock-based awards under its 2017 Stock Option and Incentive Plan (the 2017 Plan) and is authorized to issue common stock under its 2017 Employee Stock Purchase Plan (ESPP).
 The Company also has outstanding stock options under its 2015 Equity Incentive Plan but is no longer granting awards under this plan.
-As of September 30, 2020, 1,748,489 shares of common stock were available for issuance under the 2017 Plan.
-As of September 30, 2020, 1,409,433 shares of common stock were available for issuance to participating employees under the ESPP.
-The purchase price of common stock under the Company's 2017 ESPP, is equal to 85% of the lesser of (i) the fair market value per share of the common stock on the first business day of an offering period and (ii) the fair market value per share of the common stock on the purchase date.
-The fair value of the discounted purchases made under the Company's 2017 ESPP is calculated using the Black-Scholes valuation model.
-The fair value of the look-back provision plus the 15% discount is recognized as stock-based compensation expense in the consolidated statements of operations and comprehensive loss over the 6-month purchase period.
+As of March 31, 2021, 2,624,119 shares of common stock were available for issuance under the 2017 Plan.
+As of March 31, 2021, 1,772,135 shares of common stock were available for issuance to participating employees under the ESPP.
 Employees began participating in the ESPP program during the second quarter of 2020.